manoharan-neethu/neu-capstone-project-juego/1-Cloud-Resource-Provisioning-Stage/readme.md

 2. Open `config.sh` and edit the value of **ANSIBLE_PUBLIC_KEY_PATH** to point to the path of the ansible public key on disk.
 If you followed the instructions in **0-Initial-Setup-Stage**, this should be its path: `~/.ssh/ansible.pub`.

 3. Edit other parameters as needed.
 Note that:
-  - You probably want to use a domain other than `issessions.ca` if you do not own that domain.
+  - You probably want to use a domain other than `juego2022.com` if you do not own that domain.
   - You may wish to give VMs more or less resources.
   - You may wish to upgrade the OS images in use.